Students

 - Process the Application Documents.

-Students interested in participating in the Erasmus+ Program should submit to the Erasmus Office:
+If you are interested in participating in the Erasmus+ Program, you should submit to the Erasmus Office:

 - the Letter of Intent

-- the signed Advisory Form (signed by your School’s Erasmus Academic Coordinators)
+- the signed Advisory Form (signed by your School’s Erasmus Academic Coordinators and your Enrolment Department Advisor)

 - the Program of Study Worksheet issued by your Enrolment Department Advisor